ArachnidAbby/ArachnidAbby/README.md

 # About me

-I have been programming in python for over 8 years just working on hobby projects.
+I have been programming in python for over 9 years just working on hobby projects.

+Recently I've started a position at Trevity LLC as a fullstack developer on an R&D team.

 # Projects